 Names: The genus Penstemon is from the Greek pente, or "five," and stemon, refers to "stamen."
 The species name pallidus, means 'pale' referring to the flower color.
 The author name for the plant classification, ‘Small’ is for John Kunkel Small (1869-1938), American Botanist, first curator of the New York Botanical Garden, best known for Flora of the Southeastern United States.
 Penstemons used to be in the Figwort (Scrophulariaceae) family but contemporary Botanists have now placed the Penstemons into the family Plantaginaceae.
 The name 'Beardtongue' refers to the hairy tip of the sterile stamen that is visible in the corolla.

 Above: The inflorescence.
+Note the whorl-like arrangement of the verticillasters.
 Drawing by Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - Flowers appear in many 4+ inch long ascending clusters of stalked flowers (cymes) rising from the upper leaf axils near the top of the stem.
+Below: 1st photo - Flowers appear in many 4+ inch long ascending clusters of stalked flowers (cymes) rising from opposite bracts.
 2nd photo - The base of the corolla is somewhat flat and this one has rosy-purple fine veins on the interior, which are nectar guides.

 Below: 1st photo - A single flower cluster.
-Note the pair of green bracts at the base of the cluster.
+Note the pair of green bracts at the base of the cluster- there are also a pair of bracts at the stem from which the cluster stalk rises.
 All parts of the inflorescence are glandular hairy including the outer surface of the corolla.
 2nd photo - The stem leaves are opposite and touch the stem.
 They are hairy with entire edges.

 Below: 1st photo - The rhizomatous root with woody caudex.
 2nd photo - The basal rosette in the spring.